ChristianSi/lytspel/README.md

     (instead of «oa»), e.g. «yelo, zeero, co'operait, po'etic, sho» ‹yellow, zero, cooperate, poetic, show›.
 This poses little risk of confusion, as /Q/ (as in «dog») occurs rarely or never before other vowels.
-Should unstressed /Q/ occur at the end of words, it could be written «oh», but it practice it never seems to occur.
+(Final /Q/ could be written «oh», but in practice it never seems to occur.)
   * This spelling is also used in the prefixes «baio, nio» ‹bio, neo›, e.g.
     «baio'kemistri, nio'classic» ‹biochemistry, neoclassic›.
   * /OI/ is spelled «oy» at the end of words and before other vowels